 Cuba’s Partagás brand is large and includes the rich and bold Lusitania, a double corona, as well as one of the best-selling handmade cigars from Cuba, the robusto-sized Serie D No. 4.
 Along with the Serie D line, other extensions include the Serie E and Serie P lines.
 Together they are known as the Alphabet Series, and each wears a different band from the core Partagás line.

 Partagás Serie D, E and P (Alphabet Series)

 The popular alphabet series is a Partagás extension that includes the Serie D, E and P lines.
 These cigars wear a different, simpler band than the core Partagás brand.
-The brilliant red color still remains, and each alphabet line band is the same, save for the letter and vitola size information.
+The brilliant red color still remains, and each alphabet line band is the same, save for the letter and vitola (or size) information.

 1) Embossed Lines

 Two gold lines, which are both embossed, run along the the top and bottom of the band.